-I accept responsibility for the conduct of this study which was performed in compliance with the U.S. Food and Drug Administration Good Laboratory Practice Regulations (21 CFR 58), the UK GLP Compliance Programme, the Japanese GLP Standard and the OECD Principles of Good Laboratory Practice.
+I accept responsibility for the conduct of this study which was performed in compliance with the U.S. Food and Drug Administration Good Laboratory Practice Regulations (21 CFR 58), the UK GLP Compliance Programme, the Japanese GLP Standard and the Organization for Economic Cooperation and Development (OECD) Principles of Good Laboratory Practice.